Current Development Applications

 Supporting Documents:

-Resubmission: The proposed development has evolved to address comments received through the application process.
-An updated plan of subdivision has been drafted, and a revised concept plan has been prepared to indicate how the blocks and lots established through the subdivision could be developed.
-The development is anticipated to include approximately 1,770 residential units (comprised of single detached, townhouse and apartment units), approximately 7,300 square metres of commercial gross floor area, ten new public roads and one new public lane, as well as 1.095 hectares of new public parkland.
-The resulting estimated density of the gross site area is 156 people and jobs per hectare.
+The proposed development has evolved to address comments received through the application process.
+An updated plan of subdivision, submitted September 2025, has been drafted and a revised concept plan has been prepared to indicate how the blocks and lots established through the subdivision could be developed.
+The development is anticipated to include approximately 2,036 residential units (comprised of single detached, townhouse and apartment units), approximately 8,130 square metres of commercial gross floor area, ten new public roads and one new public lane, as well as 1.374 hectares of new public parkland.
+The resulting estimated density of the gross site area is 175 people and jobs per hectare.

 Supporting Documents: